Texas Basketball: March Madness Team Profile and Season Recap

-March Madness is less than a month away, and this time it’s actually happening (barring any last-minute disasters, of course).
-It’s going to be a lot different in 2021 with the entire NCAA Tournament in one location, but having been cancelled in 2020 the players are going to be even more enthused than usual and the bettors will be especially eager.
-With the regular season wining down, it’s time to start looking ahead at the teams that can expect to be serious National Championship contenders.
-We’ll be breaking them down one by one, and our series continues with the 14th-ranked Texas Longhorns.
+March Madness is here.
+It’s going to be a lot different in 2021 with the entire NCAA Tournament in one location, but having been canceled in 2020 the players are going to be even more enthused than usual and the bettors will be especially eager.
+With the regular season winding down, it’s time to start looking ahead at the teams that can expect to be serious National Championship contenders.
+We’ll be breaking them down one by one, and our series continues with the ninth-ranked Texas Longhorns.

 Performance last five NCAA Tournaments: First Round, First Round, DNP, First Round, DNP